madetech/handbook/guides/cloud/aws_partner_certs.md

 In order for your AWS Certifications to appear within the Made Tech AWS Partner account, you need to link your person Amazon account to your Amazon Partner Network account.

 1. [Log in to the AWS Partner Network](https://partnercentral.awspartner.com/APNLogin) with your `@madetech.com` email address.
-2. Click on `View My Profile` from the left hand `QUICK LINKS` menu.
+2. Click on `My profile` from the top right hand menu, and select `My AWS Certifications`.
-3. Click the blue `Edit` button.
+3. Click the `Edit` button in the `View all Trainings and Certifications` box.
-4. Under `AWS CERTIFICATION` add your personal AWS Certification email address to the `AWS T&C Account Email` field, and select `Yes` for `I consent to share my AWS Certifications with "Made Tech" *`
+4. Add your personal AWS Certification email address to the `AWS T&C Account Email` field, and click `Verify email`.
+Copy the verification code you received at your personal email address and paste it into the `Enter Verification Code` field, and click `Verify code`.
+5. Once verified, select `Yes` for `I consent to share my AWS Certifications with "Made Tech" *`.

 Your AWS Certifications will not immediately appear, so check back at a later date.